Tips on Paying for Your New Car

 Have a chat with your employer to see how they feel about you pursuing this option.

 We offer fixed rate loans with a maximum loan term of seven years.
-We offer motor loans from $3,000—and repayments can be made weekly, fortnightly or monthly to suit your budget and lifestyle.
+We offer car loans from $5,000 — and repayments can be made weekly, fortnightly or monthly to suit your budget and lifestyle.

 If you've decided a loan is the way to go, you'll need to figure out the right amount to borrow.
 A loan is a long-term commitment, and the last thing you want is to find yourself trapped in a situation you can't manage.